 Here are some tips to help you begin a successful friendship and correspondence:

-a.
-Introduce yourself, describing your interests, your family, work, and where you live.
+- Introduce yourself, describing your interests, your family, work, and where you live.

-b.
-Feel free to ask questions about prison life, about the person’s interests, where s/he is from, whether s/he has any appeals in progress, etc.
+- You can ask questions about prison life, about the person’s interests, where s/he is from, whether s/he has any appeals in progress, etc.

-d.
-Asking questions provides the other writer something to which they can respond, but do not ask too many at once.
+- Asking questions provides the other writer something to which they can respond, but do not ask too many at once.
 Let trust build between you, and always try to share as much about yourself as you ask the other person to share.

 To help with the coordination of the Death Row Support Project, please note the following: